rockmonkey4004/rockmonkey4004.github.io/_posts/2020-04-17-Thurs-Mindful-Snacking.md

 featured-image: Blog/fridge-snacks_fxsi0y.jpg
 image: Blog/fridge-snacks_fxsi0y.jpg
 alt: Snacks in the Fridge
 description: One way I mindfully snack is by cutting and preparing my vegetables and fruit.
 After, I put it at eye level in the fridge.
-Anytime I open it the refrigerator, the first thing I see is easily accessible prepared veggies and fruit.
+Anytime I open the refrigerator, the first thing I see is easily accessible prepared veggies and fruit.
 tags: tip-thursday mindfulness snacks
 comments: true
 permalink: